files-community/Website/src/routes/docs/configuring/git-integration/+page.md

 ### Opening a Git repository in VS Code

 When browsing a Git repository, the status bar shows a button that allows you to open a folder in VS Code.
+Opening a folder with a Visual Studio solution file will display an option to open the solution in Visual Studio.